thomaswxu/11-767-Team-DST/labs/lab5-projects.md

 3. What were the contributions of each group member towards all of the above?
 > - Saloni: Run different batch sizes on Jetson, debug GPU vs CPU usage, help debug quantization on Jetson, reduce input data sizes to fit on memory
-> - Dhruv: Debug GPU vs CPU usage, run different batch sizes on Jetson, transfer json features to Jetson, install Jtop, clear space on Jetson
+> - Dhruv: Debug GPU vs CPU usage, run different batch sizes on Jetson, transfer json features to Jetson, install Jtop, clear space on Jetson, debugging errors with parsing arguments and issue preprocessing a small subset transferred to device
 > - Thomas: Compare Jetson results to results from laptop, debug FileNotFoundErrors, record performance data, move valid_seen/valid_unseen data to Jetson, help debug quantization on Jetson

 3: Next steps